adamgonzls/portfolio-v2.5-astro/src/pages/blog/advice-for-new-developers.md

 ## Don't get too distracted by the cool thing

-1. Something like "WordPress" doesn't sound as modern and cool as React or Node but, if you see a lot of jobs looking for WordPress developers, don't be afraid of taking a course or tutorial on WordPress.
+1. Something like "WordPress" doesn't sound as modern and cool as React or Node but, if you see a lot of jobs looking for WordPress developers, don't be afraid of taking a course or tutorial on WordPress, you might like it.
+BTW, According to this [HubSpot blog post](https://blog.hubspot.com/website/wordpress-stats) 45% of all websites on the internet use WordPress.

+## Try different languages

+This one is a little hard.
+I was fortunate enough to have a great instructor teach me how to be a frontend developer and lay a path out for me.
+How do you choose what language to base your career on?
+Maybe look at local meetup groups and see which languages have the most activity, check job boards like [Glassdoor](https://glassdoor.com/) and [LinkedIn](https://www.linkedin.com/) to see which languages have the most opportunities.

 ## Some specific things I recommend learning